linmx0130/PaperNotes/notes.md

+### Not All Pixels Are Equal: Difficulty-Aware Semantic Segmentation via Deep Layer Cascade
+* Authors: Xiaoxiao Li, Ziwei Liu, Ping Luo, Cheng Change Loy, Xiaoou Tang
+* Index: arXiv 1704.01344, CVPR 2017
+* Reading date: 06/04/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Semantic Segmentation

+This paper presents Deep Layer Cascade, a novel method to improve existing semantic segmentation model both in performance and speed.
+The idea is to output the easy mask pixels in advance, which makes later layers focus on the hard pixels.
+By combining the outputs of different stages, the final segmentation is able to beat the baseline models.

+The model used in the experiments is based on Inception-ResNet, which contains enough stages.
+The experiments on VOC 2012 and Cityscapes showed that the proposed model achieves the state-of-the-art level.

 ### Semantic Instance Segmentation via deep Metric Learning
 * Authors: Alireza Fathi, Zbigniew Wojna, Vivek Rathod, Peng Wang, Hyun Oh Song, Sergio Guadarrama, Kevin P. Murphy
 * Index: arXiv 1703.10277